bioinfo-pf-curie/geniac/docs/intro.rst

 We propose a set of best practices along the development life cycle of the pipeline and deployment for production operations that address different expert communities:

-* the bioinformaticians and statisticians experts in the fields of analysis who will prototype the pipeline with state-of-the-art methods in order to extract most of the hidden value from the data and provide summary reports for end-users,
+* the bioinformaticians and statisticians who will prototype the pipeline with state-of-the-art methods in order to extract most of the hidden value from the data and provide summary reports for end-users,
 * the software engineers who will optimize the pipeline to reduce the amount of informatic resources required, to shorten the time to result delivery, to allow its scalabitity, portability and reproducibility,
 * the data managers and core facility engineers who will deploy and operate the pipeline in daily production for the end-users.